 Twelve courses blend the classroom and online environments.
 Classroom lectures are conducted on Tuesday/Thursday nights or Saturdays with additional online activities required throughout the course.
-Six Directed Studies are offered entirely in an online format that requires weekly student participation.
+Each module will have a focused academic content area consisting of two companion courses, one for 3 credit hours, plus one for 1 credit hour.
+These are offered entirely in an online format that requires weekly student participation.
 The various technology-centered activities are designed and structured to build upon the principles and concepts pertinent to each course.
 Instruction, tests, case studies, assignments, and other specific requirements are accomplished primarily through individual effort; however, several activities involve group interaction and threaded discussions.

-The technology-centered activities use Blackboard for Directed Studies and blended learning; therefore, a mandatory training session is conducted on Saturday prior to the beginning of the first module.
+The technology-centered activities use Blackboard for fully online and blended learning; therefore, a mandatory training session is conducted on Saturday prior to the beginning of the first module.
 The training session will cover online access and navigation of the Blackboard platform that is paramount to successful completion of the program.